bioinf-jku/TTUR/README.md

 IMPORTANT: The number of samples to calculate the Gaussian statistics (mean and covariance) should be greater than the dimension of the coding layer, here 2048 for the Inception pool 3 layer.
 Otherwise the covariance is not full rank resulting in complex numbers and nans by calculating the square root.

+We recommend using a minimum sample size of 10,000 to calculate the FID otherwise the true FID of the generator is underestimated.

 ### Compatibility notice
 Previous versions of this repository contained two implementations to calculate the FID, a "unbatched" and a "batched" version.
 The "unbatched" version should not be used anymore.
 If you've downloaded this code previously, please update it immediately to